igrishaev/pg/doc/020-client.md

 Sometimes, you'd like to know the current state of a connection: whether it's in a transaction or not, or if the transaction has been aborted.
-The `pg/status` takes returns a single-character keyword that represents the current state:
+The `pg/status` returns a single-character keyword that represents the current state:

 ~~~clojure
 (pg/status conn)
 :I
 ~~~

-- `:I` stands for Idle: there is no a transaction;
+- `:I` stands for Idle: there is no transaction;
 - `:T` stands for Transaction: the connection is in the middle of a transaction;
 - `:E` stands for Error: the transaction has failed.
 Any subsequent query would lead to an error response.